zuplo/docs/docs/articles/zuplo-json.md

 :::warning

-The `zuplo.jsonc` file is not currently shown or editable in the Zuplo portal.
+The `zuplo.jsonc` file isn't currently shown or editable in the Zuplo portal.
 Connect your project to source control and edit inside your source control provider or by pushing a local change with git.
-If your project does not have a `zuplo.jsonc` it can be added using source control
+If your project doesn't have a `zuplo.jsonc` it can be added using source control

 :::